Mark 14

 (Matthew 26:47–56; Luke 22:47–53; John 18:1–14)

-43And immediately while yet He is speaking, Judas, one of the Twelve, comes up, and with Him a crowd with swords and clubs, from the chief priests and the scribes and the elders.
+43And immediately, in His still speaking, Judas, one of the Twelve, comes up, and with Him a crowd with swords and clubs, from the chief priests and the scribes and the elders.

 44And the one delivering Him up had given to them a sign, saying: “Whomever I shall kiss is He; seize Him and lead Him away securely.”
 45And having arrived, having come up to Him immediately, he says, “Rabbi!”
 And he kissed Him.

-46And they laid hands on Him and seized Him.
+46And they laid the hands on Him and seized Him.
 47And a certain one of those standing by, having drawn the sword, struck the servant of the high priest and cut off his ear.

-50And all having left Him, fled.
+50And all, having left Him, fled.
 51And a certain young man was following Him, having cast a linen cloth about his naked body.
 And they seize him, 52and having left behind the linen cloth, he fled naked.

-Jesus Faces the Sanhedrin
+Jesus before the Sanhedrin

-53And they led away Jesus to the high priest.
-And all the chief priests, and the elders, and the scribes come together.
-54And Peter followed Him from afar off, as far as to within the court of the high priest; and he was sitting with the officers and warming himself at the fire.
+53And they led away Jesus to the high priest, and all the chief priests and the elders and the scribes come together.
+54And Peter followed Him from afar off, as far as to within the court of the high priest.
+And he was sitting with the officers and warming himself at the fire.

-55And the chief priests and all the Council were seeking testimony against Jesus to put Him to death, but they were not finding any.
+55And the chief priests and all the Council were seeking testimony against Jesus to put Him to death, but they were not finding it.
 56For many were bearing false testimony against Him, but their testimonies were not alike.

-61But He was silent, and did not answer.
+61But He was silent and did not answer.

-Again the high priest was questioning Him, and says to Him, “Are You the Christ, the Son of the Blessed One?”
+Again the high priest was questioning Him and says to Him, “Are You the Christ, the Son of the Blessed One?”

 62And Jesus said, “I am.
-And you will see the Son of Man sitting at the right hand of Power and coming with the clouds of heaven.”
+And you⁺ will see the Son of Man sitting at the right hand of Power and coming with the clouds of heaven.

-63And the high priest, having torn his garments, says, “Why have we need of witnesses?
-64You heard the blasphemy.
-What does it appear to you?”
+63And the high priest, having torn his garments, says, “What more need do we have of witnesses?
+64You⁺ heard the blasphemy.
+What does it appear to you⁺?”

 And all condemned Him to be deserving of death.